Prastiwar/ResourceManager/README.md

 #### 📦 ☁️ SQL

 This data source connects to SQL database using connection string.
-Before using this connection make sure your login has select/insert/update/delete permissions to needed tables.
+Before using this connection make sure your login has select/insert/update/delete permissions for needed tables.

 ## ⚒️ Extending ResourceManager.Wpf

-You can see in samples how to properly exend it, there are few important things you need to setup before succesfully creating ResourceManager app
+You can see in samples how to properly extend it, there are few important things you need to setup before succesfully creating ResourceManager app

 #### 🚧 Models
 Quest, dialogues, tasks, npcs, any resource you want to manage you need to define on your own. **Main resources need to implement `IIdentifiable` interface**

-#### 📝 Serialization
+#### 📝 Serialization ***(optional)***
-you must configure serialization module so each resource that extends base resource, must have own converter, so additional properties will be also serialized
+This is just optimization step and is not required.
+ResourceManager.Wpf uses [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) by default, so registering own JsonConverter for each resource type will result in performance improvement and control about what is serialized and how.

 #### ✔️ Validation
-you must configure validation module so each resource must have own IValidator<>
+You must configure validation module so each resource must have own `IValidator<>` which is interface coming from [FluentValidation](https://github.com/FluentValidation/FluentValidation) library

-#### DefaultDbContext
+#### DefaultDbContext ***(semi-optional)***
-you should configure model creation with own DbContext - it's required only when you want to support SQL connection
+If you want support SQL Data Source, it's required to configure model creation with own DbContext.

 #### 🔨 WPF project extension
 - Make sure your `App.cs` extend `ResourceManagerApplication`
 - Create `RegionTabModuleBase` implementation
-- Register your `RegionTabModuleBase` in `App.cs` like `protected override void ConfigureModuleCatalog(IModuleCatalog moduleCatalog) => moduleCatalog.AddModule<TabModule>();`
+- Register your `RegionTabModuleBase` implementation in `App.cs` like `protected override void ConfigureModuleCatalog(IModuleCatalog moduleCatalog) => moduleCatalog.AddModule<YourTabModule>();`
-- Build your data sources in `protected override void ConfigureDataSources(IConfigurableDataSourceBuilder builder)`
+- Configure data sources which you want to support using `protected override void ConfigureDataSources(IConfigurableDataSourceBuilder builder)`
-- Configure json settings in `protected override JsonSerializerSettings CreateJsonSettings()` (add your converters)
+- ***(optional)*** Configure json settings in `protected override JsonSerializerSettings CreateJsonSettings()` (add your converters)

 - Add static converters to `App.xaml` with `<ResourceDictionary Source="pack://application:,,,/ResourceManager.Wpf;component/Themes/Converters.xaml" />`
 - Add default themes to `App.xaml` with `<ResourceDictionary Source="pack://application:,,,/ResourceManager.Wpf;component/Themes/Generic.xaml" />`